$350 setup fee + $6 per graft

 In the years since, various automated tools and machines have made the procedure even more seamless.
 Additionally, FUE has overtaken FUT as the gold standard of hair restoration because of the natural results it provides.

-Seattle Plastic Surgery works with three outside financing options: Alphaeon Credit, Care Credit, and United Medical Credit.
-You can find more information about these options and links to apply on our financing page.
+To help finance the hair transplant cost, Seattle Plastic Surgery works with outside financing companies including Alphaeon Credit, Care Credit, and United Medical Credit.
+You can find more about these options and links to apply on our financing page.

 TYPES OF HAIR RESTORATION

-Hair restoration comes in many forms.
-Perhaps the most well known procedure is hair transplant surgery because it often offers the most dramatic results.
+Advanced hair restoration comes in many forms.
+Perhaps the most well known procedure is hair transplant Seattle because it often offers the most dramatic results.
 Hair transplant is best for patients who have more extensive hair loss.
 It is not typically recommended to patients under thirty because they have not yet reached the advanced stages of hair loss.
 Non surgical hair restoration is more effective when started at a younger age, and therefore, these are usually recommended.

 Injectable Hair Restoration

-One of the most common non surgical hair restoration procedures includes various types of injectables.
-Plasma and other regenerative materials are injected to produce collagen, repair damaged hair follicles, and generate new growth.
+Hair restoration Seattle includes various types of injectables and at-home treatments.
+Plasma and other regenerative materials can be injected to produce collagen, repair damaged hair follicles, and generate new hair follicles.

 Laser Hair Restoration